McCouman/AU3_MouseClicky/README.md

 ## Create an automation

-Press the "Create script" button if all points are adjustable.
+Press the "Create Script" button if all points are adjustable.
 Enter the name of your test script.
 Your test is stored in the "scripts" folder.

 Have fun :)